Stratton & Wedgwood - A Short History

-In 1754 they became business partners.
-Great trials took place & large amounts were invested by Josiah Wedgwood who had married (1764) a wealthy distant cousin, Sarah Wedgwood.
+Whieldon was so impressed with his hard work and talent that he offered him a partnership in 1754.
+Great experimentation took place & large amounts of money were invested by Josiah Wedgwood, who had married a wealthy distant cousin, Sarah Wedgwood in 1764.

 Josiah Wedgwood was very interested in the scientific methods that were being developed & how they may advance his business.
 His unique glazes began to make his pottery look different from anything else available at the time.
-This ‘look’ garnered him much business from the royal, rich & famous.
-He is probably the most famous potter of this era.
+This ‘look’ garnered him much business from European royalty, as well as the rich & famous.
+He is probably the most well known potter of this era.

 By 1763 Wedgwood had persuaded Queen Charlotte to allow him to name the pottery she had purchased as ‘Queen’s Ware’.
 What a marvellous boost for trade!

 This association was made very public as it featured on Wedgwood stationery & paperwork.

 In 1926 the firm was still trading on this name as this advertisement shows.